Shortness of Breath Management

 A detailed history needs to be collected during the patient evaluation.
 Social habits, travel history, and work atmosphere are important portions of the history for every patient presenting with shortness of breath.
 During the physical evaluation, baseline vital signs, such as respiratory rate or oxygen saturation, may be abnormal or decreased.
-Oxygen saturation levels between 95% and 98% on room air are considered normal for any patient on room air at or above 95%.4 Lung sounds and skin condition should also be a key portion of the physical examination.
+Oxygen saturation levels between 95% and 98% on room air are considered normal.1 Lung sounds and skin condition should also be a key portion of the physical examination.
 Abnormal or adventitious lung sounds can help determine a diagnosis.
 Skin conditions such as cyanosis, a blue or gray discoloration of the skin, should be documented and reported to the clinical team leader promptly; however, cyanosis may be normal or baseline for patients with chronic lung disease.
 Cyanosis is easily recognized in the areas around the eyes, lips, and nail beds.

 The respiratory and cardiovascular status should be evaluated when the patient is experiencing shortness of breath.
 The patient’s quality, quantity, and effort of respiration should be noted.

 Cheyne-Stokes may be seen in sleeping individuals who have conditions such as central nervous system disease, heart failure, or sleep apnea.